aametwally/Halstead-Complexity-Measures/README.md

 build execute
 ```

-Then provide the program with the path of the unzipped PFAAT directory
+Then provide the program with the absolute path of the unzipped PFAAT directory